clompsy/msfs_nameplates/README.md

 ## Changelog

+### v2.3
+- Fixed issue when using UIMOD "uimod-mugz-hiddenui" (https://github.com/mixMugz/msfs2020-uimod) in latest version that caused nameplates not being hidden properly.
+Make sure to use the latest version of the UIMOD (v1.21.18.1 or later).

 ### v2.2
 - Fixed issue when using UIMOD "uimod-mugz-hiddenui" (https://github.com/mixMugz/msfs2020-uimod) in latest version that caused nameplates not being hidden properly.
 Make sure to use the latest version of the UIMOD (v1.12.13.0 or later).